sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.4.4 (Unreleased)

+* Produce more useful error messages when paths have incompatible encodings on Windows.

 ## 3.4.3 (4 September 2014)

 * Don't crash when a non-existent directory is on the load path.